TheOdinProject/curriculum/foundations/javascript_basics/revisiting_rock_paper_scissors.md

 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.

-*   Open source is great for collaborating.
-So mastering Git's basics is the minimum requirement.
-Actively learn Git workflows with this [interactive **Visual Git Cheatsheet**](https://ndpsoftware.com/git-cheatsheet.html#loc=index;) by Andrew Peterson.
+*   Actively learn the Git workflows discussed in this lesson with this [interactive **Visual Git Cheatsheet**](https://ndpsoftware.com/git-cheatsheet.html#loc=index;) by Andrew Peterson. **It's okay to be unfamiliar** with the variety of commands you'll interact with.
+You'll learn about the ones you're unfamiliar with later in the curriculum.
 *   Make pushing your local commits to remote branches **easier** with the command `git push -u origin <branch>`.
 It automatically links the local branch you push with the remote one.
 [Read this educative.io article](https://www.educative.io/edpresso/what-is-the-git-push--u-remote-branch-name-command) by Talha Ashar and commit faster to a remote branch with a simple `git push` command.